fieldtrip/website/faq/freqanalysis_mtmconvol_new.md

 ---
-title: What are the differences between the old and the new implementation of 'mtmconvol' in ft_freqanalyis?
+title: What are the differences between the old and the new implementation of 'mtmconvol' in ft_freqanalysis?
 category: faq
 tags: [freq, mtmconvol]
 redirect_from:
     - /faq/what_are_the_differences_between_the_old_and_the_new_implementation_of_mtmconvol_in_ft_freqanalysis/
+    - /faq/what_are_the_differences_between_the_old_and_the_new_implementation_of_mtmconvol_in_ft_freqanalyis/
 ---

-# What are the differences between the old and the new implementation of 'mtmconvol' in ft_freqanalyis?
+# What are the differences between the old and the new implementation of 'mtmconvol' in ft_freqanalysis?

 Several things have changed in the new implementation of frequency analysis by the new low-level module 'specest'.